First Aid and CPR Classes

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
 CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.

-For more details contact Kathy Wooley firstname.lastname@example.org
+For more details contact Shannon Higdon firstname.lastname@example.org

-Register online CLICK HERE
+#1 Register online: CLICK HERE

 Safe Sitter teaches adolescent babysitters how to handle crises, how to keep their charges secure, and how to nurture and guide a young child.
 In short, Safe Sitter babysitters help children stay safe and sound while their parents are away.
 In the process, these 11-to 13-year-olds emerge as more confident, responsible and compassionate teens and adults.
 Their instructors thrive on making a difference in the lives of these adolescents and the children in their care.
 And their sponsoring Safe Sitter site enjoys the benefits of developing a positive relationship with its community’s youth and families.